Kenedy County License Hearing Guide

 Possible Outcomes

-• Suspension Upheld: If the DPS proves its case, your license will be suspended.
+- Suspension Upheld: If the judge rules in favor of the DPS, your license suspension will be upheld.

-• Suspension Overturned: If you successfully challenge the DPS's evidence, the suspension will be overturned, and your license will be reinstated.
+- Suspension Overturned: If the judge rules in your favor, your license suspension will be overturned, and your driving privileges will be restored.

 Hardship/Restricted License in Texas

-• Costs and Application Process: Applying for an occupational license involves filing a petition with the court, providing supporting documentation, and paying applicable fees.
-An attorney can assist you with this process.
+- Costs and Application Process: The application process for an occupational license involves filing a petition with the court, providing evidence of your need to drive, and obtaining a court order.
+There are associated court costs and attorney fees.

 Getting Your License Back